roalcantara/trying-to-suck-less/README.md

-# Trying to Suck Less
+# Trying to Suck Less (WIP)

-A forever WIP general best practices used on my projects.
+Describe some best practices used in my projects.

 ## 1. Workflow